hkopsco/pythonassignment/README.md

-This file contains Python code to create a kmer counting seq program.
+This file contains Python code for a kmer counting seq program.